Sepah Navy Special Force: Operations in Gulf of Aden

+MSC Aries ship seizure

+On April 13, 2024, Iranian naval commandos seized the MSC Aries, a Portuguese-flagged civilian container ship belonging to Gortal Shipping, for “violating maritime laws”.

 Weapons

 The Iranian produced Tondar SMG (Heckler & Koch MP5) 9mm is known to be used by the unit.
 The Spanish produced Star Model Z84 sub-machine gun is also favored by the unit.
 The Iranian produced AKM 7.62x39mm is also used by the unit in some situations.

 AK-103 is used by this force.